marinom27/zamzam-sunrise/README.md

 This project is solely used for the purposes of the Start Hack 2022.

-To start, please read the Remotion.pdf.
+To start, please read the Remotion.pdf or take a look at the presentation slides.